politics; business; science, space & technology

 From 2007-10 Ian chaired the Parliamentary and Scientific Committee, the oldest all Party committee which includes the Parliamentary Engineering Group.
 He was co-chair of the Parliamentary Space Committee and in 2009 he chaired the European Inter-Parliamentary Space Conference.
 He was also an officer of several other all-party Parliamentary committees, including the Office of Science & Technology, the Information Society Alliance (EURIM), PITCOM (Information Technology Committee).
 He was Chairman of the Conservative Policy Task Force on Science, Technology, Engineering and Mathematics 2005-2009.
 He was an external member of the Parliamentary committee which issued a report on e-Invoicing in April 2014.

-Ian is Chairman of the Steering Group of the National Space Academy.
+Ian is Chairman of Lunar Missions Ltd which is responsible for Lunar Mission One - recently successfully raising preliminary funding on Kickstarter.
+He also chairs the Steering Group of the National Space Academy.
 He is an advisor to the European Space Agency’s Integrated Applications programme and has been one of the ESA DG's strategy advisors.

 Ian is an Advisor to the Dolma Development Fund which works mainly in Nepal with local entrepreneurs to alleviate poverty by supporting sustainable businesses, jobs and education.
 He was a founding trustee of the bio-science educational charity Centre of the Cell until it was transferred to Queen Mary University of London (July 2014).
 He was an officer of the Parliamentary Group on Corporate Social Responsibility.

-In the 1980s, he was Chairman of the Commonwealth Youth Exchange Council and in the late 1990s chaired Research into Ageing.
+In the late 1990s Ian chaired Research into Ageing.
 He is now assisting the British Society for Research on Ageing on fund-raising.
 He served on the Lord Lieutenant of Surrey's Royal British Legion Fundraising Committee for over 12 years until 2010.
-He has been a long-term supporter of the Princess Alice Hospice in Esher.
+He is on the Council of the League of Remembrance.
+In the 1980s, he was Chairman of the Commonwealth Youth Exchange Council.

 Ian was born on 18 April 1945 in Coventry.
 He was educated at Whitley Abbey School, Coventry; Keele University (BA in Modern History, Economics and Politics, with first year exams in Maths and Physics) and at the LSE (Ford Foundation research scholar).